-There was this method called “Pepper’s Ghost” in the 1860’s that used a stretched piece of thin fabric placed between the audience and the stage.
-It was unnoticeable unless light was reflected off it.
+There was this theatrical method called “Pepper’s Ghost” in the 1860’s that used a stretched piece of thin fabric placed between the audience and the stage.
+It was invisible unless light was reflected onto it.
 The actors on the stage would do their thing until the phantom was needed to appear.
-Until that time, the actor playing the phantom would be in a darkened orchestra pit, below the main stage.
+Meanwhile, the actor playing the phantom would be in a darkened orchestra pit, below the main stage.

 I profiled the presidential teleprompter in an earlier post.
-A traditional camera mounted teleprompter allows the speaker to look at the camera like normal.
-However in this case, their script is superimposed over the lens.
+A traditional camera mounted teleprompter —or autocue— allows the speaker to look at the camera like normal.
+However, their script is now superimposed over the lens.
 This way it appears to the audience that the actor is making direct eye contact with them while still speaking from the heart.
-Teleprompter software takes a normal script file (in a format like .doc, .odt, or .rtf) and converts it into large letters on a contrasting background, typically, white letters on black.
+Teleprompter software takes a normal script file (in a format like .docx, .pages, or .rtf) and converts it into large letters on a contrasting background, typically, white letters on black.

 The prompter operator also interacts with the camera crew and sets up the teleprompter equipment so everything is connected to the tripod and balanced correctly.
 Plus, an operator edits the script and often wordsmiths the lines.
 Phrases that look good on paper don’t always sound great when spoken aloud.

-Typically, the speaker will rehearse several times on paper, then advance to the teleprompter, make any edits, and only then will they hit the record button.
+Typically, the speaker will start by rehearsing on paper, then advance to the teleprompter, make any edits, and only then will they hit the record button.

 For more of a teleprompter definition and some other great images, here’s the Wikipedia article.